awainverse/mc2022-Lean/src/source/hint_2_mcsp.rst

 .. code::

-  by_cases (∃ bob : camper, ¬ singing bob),
+  cases em (∃ bob : camper, ¬ singing bob) with hyes hno, { cases hyes with bob key,
-  cases h with bob key,
+    use bob, },
-  use bob,
+  { push_neg at hno, -- a tactic from the glossary, which makes dealing with negations easier
-  push_neg at h,
+    sorry, }